Dhiego Martins

-Dhiego de Souza Martins (迪亞高 born 27 August 1988 in Brazil), sometimes known as just Dhiego, is a Brazilian professional footballer who is currently a free agent.
+Dhiego de Souza Martins (迪亞高 born 27 August 1988 in Brazil), simply known as Dhiego, is a former Brazilian professional footballer who played as a striker.

 Club career

 South China

 On 29 December 2011, South China announced that Dhiego Martins, alongside João Emir and Yeo Jee-hoon, had joined the club.
 He made his debut for South China on 4 February 2012 at Mong Kok Stadium, scoring two goals to help the team secure a 4–2 win over Sunray Cave JC Sun Hei.

 Skënderbeu Korçë

 In August 2014, Martins accepted a transfer move to the reigning Albanian champions, Skënderbeu Korçë.

 Tai Po

 In June 2017, Dhiego Martins was released by Pegasus and later signed with Tai Po.

 Southern

 On 26 May 2018, Dhiego Martin moved to fellow HKPL club Southern.
 On 1 June 2019, Southern announced that his contract would be renewed for a further season.

 On 19 April 2020, due to circumstances brought on by the 2020 coronavirus pandemic, Southern bought out the remainder of Dhiego Martins' contract.